deis/workflow/src/installing-deis/installing-deis-workflow.md

 $ kubectl get pods --namespace=deis
 ```

-Once you see all of the pods in the `READY` state, your Deis platform is running on a cluster!
+Once you see all of the pods in the `READY` state, Deis Workflow is up and running!

+Next, [configure dns][] so you can register your first user.

 [helm]: http://helm.sh
 [using deis]: ../using-deis/deploying-an-application.md